 First, critical requests (useful prefetches and demand requests) are prioritized over others.
-This delays the scheduling of noncritical requests most of which are likely to be useless prefetches.
+This delays the scheduling of noncritical requests, most of which are likely to be useless prefetches.
 As a result, useless prefetches are prevented from interfering with demands and useful prefetches.

 Second, row-hit requests are prioritized over others.
-This increases the row buffer locality for demand and useful prefetch requests and maximizes DRAM throughput as much as possible.
+This increases the row-buffer locality for demand and useful prefetch requests and maximizes DRAM throughput as much as possible.

-Third, demand requests from cores whose prefetch accuracy is less than promotion\threshold are prioritized.
-We call such requests urgent requests.
-Intuitively, this rule tries to give a boost to the demand requests of a core with low prefetch accuracy over the demand and useful prefetch requests of cores with high prefetch accuracy.
-We do this for two reasons.
+Third, demand requests from cores whose prefetch accuracy is less than promotion_threshold are prioritized.
+These requests are called urgent requests.
+Intuitively, this rule tries to give a boost to the demand requests of a core with low prefetch accuracy over the demand requests of cores with high prefetch accuracy.
+This is due to two reasons.
 First, if a core has high prefetch accuracy, its prefetch requests will be treated the same as the demand requests of another core with low prefetch accuracy (due to the critical request first prioritization rule).
-Doing so risks starving the demand requests of the core with low prefetch accuracy resulting in performance degradation since many critical requests from the core with high prefetch accuracy (demand + prefetch requests) will contend with the critical requests from the core with low prefetch accuracy (demand requests only).
-To avoid such starvation and performance degradation, we boost the demand requests of the core with low prefetch accuracy.
-Second, performance of a core with low prefetch accuracy is already affected negatively by the useless prefetches.
-By prioritizing the demand requests of such cores over the requests of other cores, we aim to help performance of cores that are already losing performance due to poor prefetcher behavior.
+Doing so risks starving the demand requests of the core with low prefetch accuracy, resulting in a performance degradation since many critical requests from the core with high prefetch accuracy (demand + prefetch requests) will contend with the critical requests from the core with low prefetch accuracy.
+Second, the performance of a core with low prefetch accuracy is already affected negatively by the useless prefetches.
+By prioritizing the demand requests of such cores over the requests of other cores, we aim to help the performance of cores that are already losing performance due to poor prefetcher behavior.
 We further discuss the effect of prioritizing urgent requests in Section 6.3.4.